nteract/papermill/DEVELOPMENT_GUIDE.md

 When you wish to add a new language or kernel to papermill, look in the `translators.py` file.

 Like with the iorw pattern, there is a `papermill_translators` object at the root of the file which holds all key-value mappins from kernel / language names to translators.
-Each Translator inherits from TranslatorBase which gives the basic JSON conversion structures.
+Each Translator inherits from `Translator` which gives the basic JSON conversion structures.
 Then for each JSON type you'll need to add a the relevant translate_type class method.
 Additionally, you'll want to implement the `comment` function for mapping single line comments.
 For languages which have a special format for assigning variables you can also override the assign method (see ScalaTranslator for an example).

 Finally, register the new handler to the `papermill_translators` object.
 The translator name must either match the kernelor language name being processed to be used for your notebook execution.
 This will enable any notebook using the named kernel to use your new parameter translations.